lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

    - Other relevant information: If there are any special requirements or additional information you would like to provide.

 Once your abstract has been successfully submitted, you will receive a confirmation email acknowledging the receipt.
-Please be patient, the response is not automated and will not be immediate, so please wait at least 24 hours before contacting us again if you suspect your email has not reached us.
+Be patient, the response is not automated and will not be immediate, so please wait at least 24 hours before contacting us again if you suspect your email has not reached us.

 Please, stay tuned about new announcements and information in the website and in our twitter account [@lherzolite2024](https://twitter.com/lherzolite2024).
 Late submissions will not be accepted.
 For further details, please reach out to the organizing committee at [lherzolite2024@gmail.com](mailto:lherzolite2024@gmail.com)

 # Registration

-🚨Registration is not yet open.🚨 Stay tuned!
+> 🚨Registration is not yet open.🚨 Stay tuned!

 <iframe src="https://free.timeanddate.com/countdown/i8xn8h7p/n3759/cf11/cm0/cu3/ct0/cs1/ca0/co1/cr0/ss0/cac588157/cpc900/pct/tcfff/fs100/szw448/szh189/tatTime%20left%20to%20submit%20abstracts/tac588157/tptTime%20out/tpc900/iso2024-07-01T00:00:00" allowtransparency="true" frameborder="0" width="359" height="54"></iframe>